 - Measure your inseam length from the floor to your crotch.

 - Insert the data in an online bike size calculator;

 - Or, if you know which bike you want to buy, compare your data to the manufacturer’s bike size charts.

-Any bike type can be both good and bad, depending on your needs.
 Hybrid bikes are the best choice for urban areas and for riders who need a bike to commute or get from point A to point B. Hybrids are versatile workhorses that can be used for a variety of purposes and can be fitted with many accessories.